CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

    ![ws name.](media/uiupdate08.png)

-4. On the _Advanced_ tab, leave it to default and click on the **Next: Networking >** tab use the following configuration.
+4. On the _Advanced_ tab, leave it to default and click on the **Next: Networking >** tab and use the following configuration.

    ![ws name.](media/storage-account-networking.png)